Skip to Content

 • ½ pint grape tomatoes

-• 6 pieces of asparagus, cut into 4” stalks
+• 6 pieces asparagus cut into 4” stalks

 For the Dill Vegetable Dip: